jordiqui/SirioC/README.md

   so neural networks can be attached without reworking the move generator.
 * Bench command and instrumentation hooks that make it easy to validate search changes or gather tuning data.
+* MIT-licensed code with clear attribution to the original authors.

 ## Build